SidhantUppal/FormBizzApplication/README.md

 # Overview
 The components of the application and their relationships.

-Syntaq provides a strong architectural model based on Domain Driven Design, with all the best practices in mind.
-Syntaq uses the latest ASP.NET  Core & EF Core frameworks.
+FromBizz provides a strong architectural model based on Domain Driven Design, with all the best practices in mind.
+FromBizz uses the latest ASP.NET  Core & EF Core frameworks.

 ASP.NET  Core 3.1
 Azure SQL Server
 Azure Web application hosting infrastructure
 The layering of an application's codebase is a widely accepted technique to help reduce complexity and to improve code reusability.
-To achieve a layered architecture, SYNTAQ follows the principles of Domain Driven Design delivered using a MCV pattern.
+To achieve a layered architecture, FromBizz follows the principles of Domain Driven Design delivered using a MCV pattern.

 Domain Driven Design Layers
 There are four fundamental layers in Domain Driven Design (DDD):